Last updated: March 25, 2022

 Pardot Marketing Cloud, Salesforce’s “high-end” marketing product starts at $1250 USD a month.
 For up to 10,000 contacts.
 If you pay annually.

-So, in real terms, if you want to have enough salesforce to cover yourself and say, two other users, and you want to be able to handle very basic sales and marketing automation, you’re looking at an annual cost of $16,000.
+So, in real terms, if you want to have enough Salesforce to cover yourself and say two other users, and you want to be able to handle very basic marketing and sales automation, you’re looking at an annual cost of $16,000.

 That’s $1,500 for the sales tools and $15,000 for the marketing automation.
-And at this price level, you start digging through the features and you’ll quickly find that some pretty key stuff, like automated lead scoring requires you to jump to the next pricing level, taking you to a total cost of $17,700 per year.
+And at this price level, you start digging through the complex feature set and you’ll quickly find that some pretty key stuff, like automated lead scoring requires you to jump to the next pricing level, taking you to a total cost of $17,700 per year.

 These days it’s pretty hard to split Salesforce and HubSpot.
-Functionality and features are pretty much on par with one another, but as with Salesforce, if you want to use HubSpot’s own marketing automation options, be prepared to pay the price (you can, of course, choose a third-party HubSpot marketing automation solution instead).
+Their key features are pretty much on par with one another, but as with Salesforce, if you want to use HubSpot’s own marketing automation options, be prepared to pay the price (you can, of course, choose a third-party HubSpot marketing automation solution instead).